 - A simple computer database that keeps track of what you’ve sent out, who’s responding, and what the donations are.

 You can make your membership program as simple or as complex as you like.
-You can invite people to sponsor some of the animals, hold membership drives, and buy mailing lists to gain more members (quite complex).
-Or you could just have a few kind friends who are committed to helping you pay the bills (quite simple).
+You can invite people to sponsor some of the animals, hold membership drives, and buy mailing lists to gain more members.

 Your membership program is the backbone of your fundraising efforts.
 People give money to something they believe in and to people they know.
 Developing your membership is the most important thing you can do in this whole area.
 Keep your members informed and included in your work.
 In the beginning, just a one-page letter can keep your members and supporters in touch.
 As you grow, your literature can expand to a printed newsletter or e-newsletter.